atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/optimization-using-explain.md

   * Best when created on unique ordered values
   * Remember to ANALYZE after creating
   * Remember to VACUUM ANALYZE
-  * Remember to write queries so that indexes can be used (e.g. use: LIKE ‘string%’ Don’t use: LIKE ‘%string%’)
+  * Remember to write queries so that indexes can be used (e.g. use: LIKE 'string%' Don't use: LIKE '%string%')
 * Partial Indexes
   * Can be used for frequently queried subsections of a table
 * Data Types
   * Ensure that the smallest data type is used
     * Be careful of this on tables with high throughput.
-Tables may grow past the data type’s size which will cause an error.
+Tables may grow past the data type's size which will cause an error.

 ### References: